 A Quick Word About Wi-Fi Safety

-When you're using public Wi-Fi in cafes or airports, use a virtual private network (VPN) on your phone and laptop.
-A VPN makes your internet traffic more secure, which helps protect your personal information from hackers.
-There are lots of affordable VPN apps out there, so do a little research before you go.
+When you use public Wi-Fi in cafes or airports, turn on a virtual private network (VPN) on your phone and laptop.
+A VPN makes your internet traffic more secure.
+It helps protect personal info from hackers.
+Many affordable VPN apps exist, so research a bit before you go.

 8. Travel Comfort & Entertainment